mcmire/dotfiles/BOOTSTRAPPING.md

 First, if you are using a password manager like 1Password, then you will want to manually install that first.
+Make sure to open Settings, go to Developer, and check "Integrate with 1Password CLI."

 Second, in order to use Git,
 which is required to clone this repo,